 Paced bottle feeding is only necessary if the infant is under 6 months of age.

-Feeding is done NOT according to a schedule, but on demand.
+Feeding is done NOT according to a schedule but on demand.

 The baby should be fed in an upright position.
 A reclined position will cause a faster flow of milk, which is what we are trying to avoid.
-This prevents gulping and unnecessary air intake.
+This prevents gulping and additional air intake.